narner/MyWebsite/content/projects_and_work/Whistlr.md

 *with [Matt Becker](https://www.linkedin.com/in/mattsbecker/) and [Tana Green](https://www.linkedin.com/in/tanagreen/)*

-[Whistlr](https://twitter.com/WhistlrApp) was an app for sharing your contact information with acquaintances, colleagues at a conference, or the person you just met at the coffeeshop.
+Whistlr was an application designed to facilitate the exchange of contact cards between individuals through audio signals, reminiscent of the [Bump](https://en.wikipedia.org/wiki/Bump_(application)) app, but utilizing audio instead.
+It employed the [ChirpSDK](https://github.com/chirp) to enable data transmission via audio tones, essentially creating an audio QR code.

-The app would create your contact profile by pulling in your contact card information from the iOS Contacts App.
-Once you had done that, you could share your contact card with othter people nearby who had Whistlr open.
-For security, whenever a contact card was sent, a three-digit code was generated.
-Whoever was meant to receive the contact card would enter the code, and the sender's contact card would be added as a new contact in their Contacts app.
+[Whistlr](https://twitter.com/WhistlrApp) catered to individuals looking to share contact details with new acquaintances, colleagues at events, or casual meetups at cafes.
+The app streamlined the creation of your contact profile by importing your contact card information from the iOS Contacts App.
+Once set up, you could share your contact card with others in proximity who had Whistlr open.
+To bolster security, a three-digit code was generated each time a contact card was shared.
+The intended recipient would input this code to receive and save the sender's contact card in their Contacts app.

 ![](/post_assets/whistlr/WhistlrCollage.jpg)